Elderly Isolation Data — 2026 Updated Report

 Frequently Asked Questions

-How many elderly people live alone in the United States in 2026?
+How many elderly people live alone in the United States?

 What is the difference between social isolation and loneliness in elderly people?

-Social isolation is an objective measure of limited social contact, while loneliness is a subjective feeling of disconnection.
-They overlap but are not identical.
-About 25% of objectively isolated seniors do not report feeling lonely, and roughly 20% of socially connected seniors still feel lonely.
+Social isolation is an objective measure of limited social contact, while loneliness is the subjective feeling of disconnection.
+They overlap but are not identical: some people live alone or with little contact without feeling lonely, and some socially active people still feel lonely.
+Both matter for health, and both can be eased by regular, reliable contact.

-What is the most effective way to reduce elderly isolation based on current data?
+What is the most effective way to reduce elderly isolation?

 Related Guides